hoch/WAAX/readme.md

 # WAAX: Web Audio API eXtension

-#### Framework for Web-based Music Apps (1.0.0-alpha)
+#### JavaScript Framework for Web Music Application (1.0.0-alpha)

 > Currently the repository is under the active development as alpha status.
-It has passed the initial experimental implementation and is settling down to version 1.0.0.
+It has passed the initial experimental phase and is settling down to version 1.0.0.
 With that said, please use at your own risk.

 <!-- travis build image -->

 # Introduction

 __WAAX__ is a JavaScript library that offers a comprehensive framework for web-based music application.
 Its goal is to facilitate music and audio programming on the modern web browser.
 The __WAAX__ features:

 - Extending Web Audio API for ease of use